14 symptoms to look for after an elderly person falls

 How to prevent falls in older adults?

-Slips and falls in the elderly are often preventable, yet research suggests that 10% of falls in people aged 75-79 result in a hospital visit.
-This doubles to 20% for people aged 80 and over.4 Therefore, it’s important to try reducing the risk of falls to maintain health, confidence and independence in older people.
+Slips and falls in the elderly are often preventable, yet research suggests that 10% of falls in people aged 75-79 result in a hospital visit, and this doubles to 20% for people aged 80 and over.9 Therefore, it’s important to try reducing the risk of falls to maintain health, confidence and independence in older people.

 Some simple measures that you can implement for preventing a fall risk at home are: